helmutkaufmann/wn-twigext-plugin/README.md

 ];
 ```

-Filters and functions MUST return a string.
+Filters and functions MUST provide return values.
 Multiple new filters or functions can be added to the respective arrays in one go.
 See [Winter's documenttation](https://wintercms.com/docs/plugin/registration#extending-twig) for additional details.

-Output will be: John David

 ## Contributing

-**Feel free to send pullrequest!** Please, send Pull Request to master branch.
+**Feel free to send pull request!** Please, send Pull Request to master branch.

 ## License

-Twig extensions plugin is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT) same as WinterCMS platform.
+Twig extensions plugin is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT.